Setting and Streaming in Schools: Explained for Parents

 Whether you’re looking for a way to increase your child’s maths attainment, fill gaps in their learning from school, or give them a maths challenge beyond what they get in class, our mastery-based tutoring can help, at a significantly more affordable price than private tutoring options.

-Create a free account today to see what we could do for you!
+Try a free 1-to-1 lesson today to see what we could do for you!

 Studies conducted by prominent research groups such as the UCL Institute of Education and the Education Endowment Foundation have concluded that setting in fact had a small negative effect on low-ability pupils, especially compared to mixed-ability teaching.